Narrative Medicine & The Creative Impulse

 Come work and study with us for a weekend.
 Gather with colleagues from the world over to learn the narrative skills of close reading, attentive listening, and creative writing.
 Find out how your own imagination can reveal things you know unawares.
 Experience the deep bonds that can form among clinicians and those who care about health care in short periods of small group intensive narrative work.
 Recognize and be recognized as ones who have care within them.

-We invite nurses, physicians, dentists, chaplains, social workers, therapists, public health professionals and other clinicians, as well as writers, academics, scholars and all those interested in the intersection of narrative and medicine to join us.
+We invite nurses, physicians, physician assistants, dentists, chaplains, social workers, therapists, public health professionals and other clinicians, as well as writers, academics, scholars and all those interested in the intersection of narrative and medicine to join us.
 By combining these groups of participants, we can all learn how to unify what are sometimes divided efforts in patient care, integrating the ethical awareness and sensibility with the clinical recognition that can ensue.

 Rita Charon, MD, PhD, Professor and Chair of the Department of Medical Humanities and Ethics, Professor of Medicine at Columbia, narratologist and Jamesian, Executive Director of the Division of Narrative Medicine, author of Narrative Medicine: Honoring the Stories of Illness.